// NEWS

 2025 NCEF Golf Tournament

-Northeast CT Education Foundation Golf Tournament Raises $58K The Northeast CT Education Foundation (NCEF) held its first golf tournament on Wednesday, September 17 at Connecticut National Golf Club in Putnam, CT.
+Northeast CT Education Foundation Golf Tournament Raises Over $60K The Northeast CT Education Foundation (NCEF) held its first golf tournament on Wednesday, September 17 at Connecticut National Golf Club in Putnam, CT.
 The tournament is one of several annual events held to help students from Northeast CT pursue their dreams of higher education attainment.
-Thanks to the generosity of sponsors and players, the NCEF raised over $58,000 at this year’s outing.
+Thanks to the generosity of sponsors and players, the NCEF raised over $60,500 at this year’s outing.
 Foundation Vice President and 2025 Golf Committee Chair Peter Deary shared, “I am honored to lead this year’s tournament and want to thank our ‘Village’ of sponsors, volunteers, golfers, partners and all Foundation Members whose amazing support, both monetary and physical, helps us achieve our mission.”
 The NCEF extends its sincere appreciation to the staff at CT National, The G7 Catering Company, National Anthem singer Linda Colangelo, and all volunteers.
 With beautiful weather and a full field of teams, golfers enjoyed a fantastic outing.
 The mission of the Northeast Connecticut Education Foundation is to provide scholarships and other financial support to residents of Northeast Connecticut who want to pursue higher education.
 For more information on how to support local students at CT State Community College Quinebaug Valley, please contact Director of Institutional Advancement Monique C.K.
 Wolanin at (860) 932-4174 or [email protected].
 Congratulations to 2025 Winners: Tournament Winners First Place Team with a score of 54, Roger Noll, Scott Vose, Sean Vigue, and Patrick Kozelka Second Place Team Putnam Plastics with a score of 57, Jim Dandeneau, Deb Dandeneau, Ryan Dandeneau, and Brad Rabitor Third Place Team Bakers Dozen with a score of 57, Trevor Cardinal, Jeremy Hendrickson, Dan Durocher, and Mark Lowell.
-Closest to the Pin Hole 7 – Rocky Bedard at 6’ 1” Hole 9 – Patrick Kozelka at 22” Hole 11 – Ryan Dandeneau at 5’ 1” Long Drive on Hole 18 Women’s Long Drive: Kelley Rochefort Men’s Long Drive: Brendan Meehan Thank you to our 2025 Sponsors
+Closest to the Pin Hole 7 – Rocky Bedard at 6’ 1” Hole 9 – Patrick Kozelka at 22” Hole 11 – Ryan Dandeneau at 5’ 1” Long Drive on Hole 18 Women’s Long Drive: Kelley Rochefort Men’s Long Drive: Brendan Meehan Thank you to our 2025 Supporters

 Read More »